flexn-io/renative/README.md

 #### Plugins

-RNV Supports standard community driven react-native plugins you can use to enhance the functionality of your apps:
+ReNativeSupports standard community driven react-native plugins you can use to enhance the functionality of your apps:

 Get list of all available community plugins.
 (NOTE you can always add new one manually into `projectConfig/plugins.json`)